 Lombok island rocked by 6.3-magnitude earthquake

-JAKARTA: A 6.3-magnitude earthquake rocked the Indonesian island of Lombok on Sunday (Aug 19), according to the US Geological Survey (USGS).
+JAKARTA: A 6.3-magnitude earthquake rocked the Indonesia's Lombok on Sunday (Aug 19), just two weeks after a powerful quake shook the island.

 Since then, hundreds of aftershocks have followed.